lmcinnes/umap/doc/supervised.rst

 That took a little time, but not all that long considering it is 70,000 data points in 784 dimensional space.
 We can simply plot the results as a scatterplot, colored by the class of the fashion item.
-We can use matplotlibs colorbar with suitable tick-labels to give us the color key.
+We can use matplotlib's colorbar with suitable tick-labels to give us the color key.

 .. code:: python3